 Just to watch Smarty Jones stroll from the paddock down the stretch to the winner’s circle, fans packed Parx, which now also has a casino.
 That day it generated what was believed to be the largest Labor Day handle ever there, reportedly at least twice the handle of the previous year with the marquee races being two $300,000 events.
 The second of those was the appropriately named Smarty Jones Stakes.

 Such is the power of Smarty Jones, and such was his influence 15 years ago that, without him, the road to casino gambling in Pennsylvania would have been far more challenging.

-It might be difficult to recall today, with commercial and tribal casinos in more than 30 states and online gambling in a steady march from jurisdiction to jurisdiction, but legalized gambling was a tough sell in many places in the early 21st century.
+It might be difficult to recall today, with commercial and tribal casinos in more than 30 states and online gambling in PA in a steady march from jurisdiction to jurisdiction, but legalized gambling was a tough sell in many places in the early 21st century.
 Pennsylvania was no different.
 While Philadelphia and Pittsburgh bookend the state, the vast middle is a conservative stronghold and back then there was plenty of resistance to gambling.

 At the time, Gov. Ed Rendell was trying to steer legislation for slot machines through the legislature to generate tax revenues.
 Rendell is a Democrat.
 The legislature, particularly the state Senate, was controlled narrowly by Republicans whose rural and smaller-town constituents leaned conservative and anti-gambling.

 Gaming advocates had to come up with some unifying rationales to swing the handful of votes needed in the state Senate to get slots legislation passed (table games were to come later).
 Property tax relief was one carrot for taxpayers.
 Another argument was that slots revenue could go toward propping up the state’s horse racing industry, which was facing stiff competition.
 The original plan in Pennsylvania was for slots at race tracks.